-How to Decorate a Small Space for the Holidays
+How to Decorate Your Small Space for the Holidays

-A small home doesn’t mean you have to ditch the seasonal décor—you just have to be a little more creative with your space.
-Here are 10 designer tips for turning your space into a holiday haven.
+A small home doesn’t mean you have to ditch the seasonal decor—you just have to be a little more creative with designing your holiday decorating to suit your space.
+Try these designer tips for turning your home into a holiday haven.

 Ditch the Tree

 Celebrating Christmas in a small space means you might not have room for the seven-foot pine of your dreams—but that doesn’t mean you can’t show off your favorite ornaments.
 Display your collection in a large glass or crystal bowl.
 “It still evokes the feeling of being 12 years old and helping your family decorate the tree,” says designer Heather Higgins.

 Or...Downsize Your Tree

 A Christmas tree doesn’t have to be 9 feet tall to be considered a real Christmas tree.
 It can have one branch or 15 branches, it can be real or fake, or it can be fresh sprigs of greenery cut from the yard and set in a vase.
 All your festive plant needs is a little love with lights, garlands, or ornaments to be a good Christmas tree.
 To save space, set small trees on a mantle or shelf.

 If you’re hosting a large dinner without a dedicated dining room, take the time to decide how you’ll define your eating space.
 Designer Stephanie Sabbe recommends using low-profile benches and ottomans to divide the room instead of high-backed chairs.
 “It helps the group that isn’t sitting at the table from feeling like everyone’s back is turned to them,” she says.